 1. We’re phobic.
 Not stupid

 People who cite statistics and facts, as condescendingly as possible, only serve to wind up the already jittery aviaphobe further.
 We’re not uneducated and have usually spent many anxiety-filled hours on Google researching exactly how safe it is.

 2. We’re not adverse to a little liquid courage

-Travel insurance doesn’t cover you from the searing death stares you’ll get from people who just want you to stop talking to them like they’re morons.
+You may not know that travel insurance doesn’t cover you from the searing death stares you’ll get from anxious flyers who just want you to stop talking to them like they’re morons.
 Seriously if you’re not offering to shout us a stiff drink in the airport lounge or hurrying the flight attendant along to fetch us a bottle of something alcoholic.
 Just.
 Shut.
 Your.
 Trap.

 3. We’ve heard it all before

 If we had a dollar for every time someone told us that we have more chance of dying in a car crash, we’d all own our private jets to panic in.

 As far as phobias go, a fear of flying isn’t really all that irrational.
 I mean you’re sitting in a flying tube, thousands of feet above the ground, without a net.
 I just dropped my iPhone from a height of two feet and the frigging thing splintered into a thousand pieces.
 You do the math.